JakubesP/notebook-app-api/README.md

 # redis
 REDIS_PASSWORD=secret
 ```
-Create also `app.env` file.
+Create also `app.env` file inside the same direcotry.
 It should take the following form:
 ```sh
 PORT=3000
 NODE_ENV=development